-Our groundbreaking neutron generator technology utilizes deuterium-deuterium (DD) and deuterium-tritium (DT) nuclear fusion reactions to generate an extremely high and stable neutron flux.
+Our groundbreaking fusion technology utilizes deuterium-deuterium (DD) and deuterium-tritium (DT) nuclear fusion reactions to generate an extremely high and stable neutron flux.
 Our neutron generator systems are the strongest fusion-based neutron sources in the world, with a high yield neutron output making them suitable for many applications of both thermal and fast neutrons.
 This technology forms the backbone of our four-phase mission to achieve and commercialize sustainable, cost-effective fusion based-energy and make the world a safer and healthier place for all.

 Here’s how it works: